 Maintenance work should be regular in order to keep the printer in good condition and achieve high quality prints every time.
 Some parts require maintenance before each print and some every few hundred working hours.
-All maintenance activities do not take much time and they are not complicated.
-Before commencing any repair it is extremely important to turn off the printer and let it cool down.
+All maintenance activities do not take much time and are not complicated.
+Before commencing any repair, it is extremely important to turn off the printer and let it cool down.
 Remember to always wear safety gloves and glasses.

 The following tables present maintenance and repair guidelines connected with each section of the Zortrax M200, together with specific check points, necessary activities and their frequency.

 |Cleaning the machine, its interior and surroundings, especially the bottom plate under the platform||Before each printing|

 |Cleaning the motherboard and the power supply unit from dust using compressed air.||Every 300 working hours|